yasumu-org/.github/profile/README.md

 ## About Yasumu

 Yasumu is built using modern, efficient technologies like **Tauri**, **React**, and **TypeScript**, providing a lightweight yet powerful interface for testing APIs.
-Unlike traditional API testing platforms, Yasumu is focused on speed, privacy, and minimal resource usage, making it an excellent alternative to commercial tools such as Postman, Insomnia, or Bruno.
+Unlike traditional API testing platforms, Yasumu is focused on speed, privacy, and minimal resource usage, making it an excellent alternative to commercial tools such as Postman, Insomnia`*`, or Bruno`*`.

+> `*` Has both Open Source and Paid version.

 ## Key Projects